Pass / Attention / Fail, per checkpoint.

 Declined items don't disappear.

-When a customer declines the rear brakes, Pitlane doesn't delete the recommendation — it parks it on the vehicle record.
+When a customer declines the rear brakes, Pitlane doesn't delete the recommendation.
+It parks it on the vehicle record.
 Next time that car comes in, the tech sees the open declined item before touching the keys.
 Declined-work follow-up sequences run in the background at 30, 60, and 90 days with a soft text reminder.
 Most of the "lost" ARO isn't lost.
 It just needs a nudge.

 Templates you can actually customize.